 3. How long will it be before it is a requirement for business interruption policy fulfilment that organisations be forced to implement ‘best in market' technologies and solutions that ensure ‘Always-ON Availability'?

-Never has there been a more critical and impactful time to deliver next generation data centre transformation to ensure that organisations are protected from business interruption and invariably significant financial loss.
+Never has there been a more critical and impactful time to deliver next generation data center transformation to ensure that organisations are protected from business interruption and invariably significant financial loss.

 It is only a matter of time before insurance companies as part of policy premiums and claims fulfilment start enforcing their own form of regulatory compliance and ensuring that businesses have in place market leading technologies and availability solutions to manage their risk and impact of business interruption due to natural disasters such as that of Cyclone Debbie.

-Start thinking about your Availability solution within the data centre today.
+Start thinking about your Availability solution within the data center today.
 Otherwise, it may cost you expensive and prohibitive premiums in the future!